 - a.
-Christ Church Students' Union ('CCSU' or 'the Union') is a democratic organisation that works under the direction of its students and through its elected representatives.
-The Union employs staff to; manage its activities and services, to ensure continuity and to effectively support elected officers and other student representatives. - b.
+Christ Church Students' Union ('CCSU' or 'the Union') is a democratic organisation that works under the direction of members and elected representatives.
+The Union employs staff to manage activities and services, aid continuity, and to effectively support elected officers and other student representatives. - b.
 CCSU strives to be recognised as an excellent place to work and seeks to create a positive and productive working environment.
-The Union places a high level of importance on the relationship between its staff and student representatives. - c.
+The Union places a high level of importance on the relationship between staff and student representatives. - c.
 Staff and elected officers are expected to take personal responsibility for the continuous development of an effective working environment and to approach new or challenging situations in a professional, proactive and reasonable manner, in keeping with our shared mission, vision and values, for the benefit of all members of Christ Church Students' Union. - d.
-This document aims to provide some general guidance on broad principles, and to provide avenues for the resolution of problems as and if they should arise.
+This document aims to provide some general guidance on broad principles, and to provide avenues for the resolution of problems if they should arise.
 The complex nature of the Union naturally leads to a number of shared responsibilities in terms of the role of staff, full-time and part-time officers and trustees that are, in most cases, managed informally.
 These relationships are also expected to change periodically as new officers are elected, new policies are developed and new initiatives started. - e.
 This document is intended to complement other Union and University policies in informing the positive working relationship between Union staff and the elected officers of the Union.
-Specifically these are: - i. the Articles of Association; - ii. the Bye-Laws; - iii. the Student and University Partnership Agreement; - iv. the Delegation of Authority from the Board of Trustees; - v.
-Sabbatical Officer Agreements; - vi.
-Trustee and Elected Representatives Code of Conduct; - vii. role descriptions for elected officers; - viii.
-All employment policies for Union staff; and ix. job descriptions for Union staff.